 Does your blood test show perfectly normal results, but you’ve still got unexplained symptoms?
 Do you feel tired and unwell most of the time and you’re sure there’s something wrong with you but nothing seems to show up on any tests?
 You could have hypothyroidism, also known as an under-active thyroid gland, as even borderline results can make a huge difference to how you feel.
-The problem is, nobody knows what a normal reading for You personally is, when it comes to your thyroid, unless you had it measured in your twenties when it funtioned at it’s peak.
-So although you may fit the perameters of normal in terms of your test result, your thyroid might be working differently to the way it did before and that’s were all the symptoms come in.
+The problem is nobody knows what a normal reading for you personally is, when it comes to your thyroid, unless you had it measured in your twenties when it functioned at it’s peak.
+So although you may fit the parameters of ‘normal’ in terms of your test result, your thyroid might be working differently to the way it did before and that’s where all the symptoms come in.

 - Hoarse or deep voice (Women)

 - Fatigue on waking, even after a good night’s sleep

 - Feeling the cold easily

 - Dry and thickened skin